On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 Security requirements

-When developing a Data Connector intent, be mindful of the following security considerations:
+When developing a data connector, be mindful of the following security requirements:

 • Implement robust validation and access controls to prevent bypassing of security measures.